Phoenix International Raceway:

 2006 Kevin Harvick

-Another ODD thing about the Phoenix Raceway is rattlesnakes...lots of them!
-Before each race track officials send 'Snake Wranglers' to scour the speedway grounds and surrounding hills to gather up all the snakes.
-They need to do this because fans can sit on the hills above turn four and watch all the action.
-That of course is another ODD thing about Phoenix International Raceway.
-It is probably the only track where some fans can come to a race on horseback.
-Another ODD thing about Phoenix is that it is a one mile oval and the spring race is called the Subway Fresh 500 and the fall race is called the Checker Auto Parts 500.
-Each race is 312 laps.
+Another ODD thing about Phoenix is that it is a one mile oval and the spring race is called the Subway Fresh fit 500 and the fall race is called the Kobalt Tools 500.
+Both races are 312 laps.
 How can they be called 500 mile races?...they're not!
 312 laps around a one mile speedway equals 312 miles but it also equals 500 kilometers.
 The races are measured in kilometers not miles...just one of many ODD things about the Phoenix International Raceway.
+In 2010 NASCAR added 63 laps to the spring race to make it equal 600 kilometers.
+Why'd they do that?
+Because in 2010 NASCAR mandated standard race start times and since the Phoenix race was considered the first official night race it is scheduled to start at 7:30 on the east coast and 4:30 local time, the extra laps will guarantee that the race will finish at night under the lights.
+But starting in 2011 NASCAR moved the first Phoenix race to the second race of the seaseon and it is no longer a night race.
 The very first NASCAR race at the Phoenix International Raceway was memorable for an ODD celebration by the winning driver.
 Alan Kulwicki won the first NASCAR race which was his first career victory.
 To celebrate his victory after the race he turned around and drove around the track clockwise, the opposite direction he drove all race long.
 He called it the 'Polish Victory Lap'.
 It was a way that he could have the driver's side of the car near the stands so he could salute the race fans.
 Today the 'Polish Victory Lap' is not so odd.
 Some drivers do a 'Polish Victory Lap'.
 Some drivers do a burnout.
 But most drivers do a combination of both where they turn around and drive back to the start finish line and then do a burnout.
 I like to call this celebration the 'Polish Victory Burnout'.
 Since the races are only 500 miles...umm I mean 500 kilometers long it is a relatively short race.
 Drivers are more aggressive all race long which makes for better racing.
 Drivers have to get up on the wheel and drive to the front since there isn't a lot of time in these races.
 They can't just drive around 'saving their stuff' until the end.
 Despite all its oddities the Phoenix International Raceway is a great place to watch a race.

 Return from Phoenix International Raceway to Speedway Guide